 Quitting smoking is the best thing you can do to protect your lungs and keep your COPD symptoms from getting worse.
 This can help you stay more active and enjoy life.

-Ask your doctor or nurse to help you quit.
+Ask your health care provider to help you quit.
 There are many ways to quit smoking, including:

 It is not easy, but anyone can quit.
 Newer medicines and programs can be very helpful.

-List the reasons why you want to quit.
+List the reasons you want to quit.
 Then set a quit date.
 You may need to try quitting more than once.
 And that's OK.
-Keep trying if you don't succeed at first.
+Keep trying if you do not succeed at first.
 The more times you try to quit, the more likely you are to be successful.

 Secondhand smoke will trigger more COPD flare-ups and cause more damage to your lungs.
 So you need to take steps to avoid secondhand smoke.